senotrusov/notes/arch-linux-installation.md

 !!! warning

     **Disable Secure Boot** in your firmware settings.
 The official Arch Linux installation images do not support Secure Boot.
-Secure Boot configuration for the installed system is an advanced topic; consult the [Arch Wiki on Secure Boot](https://wiki.archlinux.org/title/Secure_Boot) if required.
+Secure Boot configuration for the installed system is an advanced topic; consult the [Secure Boot](https://wiki.archlinux.org/title/Secure_Boot) guide if required.

 ## Improve console readability

 !!! info inline end

-    For more details, see [Installation guide: Set the console keyboard layout and font](https://wiki.archlinux.org/title/Installation_guide#Set_the_console_keyboard_layout_and_font) and [Linux console#Fonts](https://wiki.archlinux.org/title/Linux_console#Fonts).
+    For more details, see [Installation guide: Set the console keyboard layout and font](https://wiki.archlinux.org/title/Installation_guide#Set_the_console_keyboard_layout_and_font) and [Linux console: Fonts](https://wiki.archlinux.org/title/Linux_console#Fonts).

 Change the console font for better legibility, which is especially useful on high-resolution displays.